na-na-hi/renget/archive/metallicfrenzy.md

 Now onto Sonic’s controls: I love them!
 Unlike the final version of the game where there’s no reason to use the Super Peel Out when compared to the Spin Dash (which also sucks in Sonic CD but it sucks relatively less), there’s no reason to use the Spin Dash compared to the Super Peel Out.
 Going lightning fast and absolutely shredding through enemies, the only drawback it now has is that you can’t jump while using it.
 Too bad that doesn’t really hinder me from spamming the move as much as I can.
 It’s still a shame the Spin Dash sucks as much as it does in Sonic CD but hey at least I get to have fun demolishing enemies at what feels like mach 7 speed, especially considering there’s no timer to halt my fun.

 The final thing I noticed was how the special stages were changed.
-There’s a couple of interesting changes in how they play with oil spills now being scattered throughout the level, the ufos being mostly a gray color instead of the typical purple, and the ability to stop whenever which makes all these stages extremely trivial.
+There’s a couple of interesting changes in how they play with oil spills now being scattered throughout the level, the UFOs being mostly a gray color instead of the typical purple, and the ability to stop whenever which makes all these stages extremely trivial.
 What really stood out however in the most literal sense was the now present giant Eggman head always staring at me from the background.
-It didn’t do anything, I think, just kinda creeped me out while I was collecting the Time Stones.
+It didn’t do anything, just creeped me out while I was collecting the Time Stones.

 Besides all that I mentioned it was still mostly the okayish Green Hill clone that I remember, just under a new name and with some little changes here and there.